Independent Theatre Consultancy

 Oldham Coliseum Theatre is a producing theatre and a member of Arts Council England’s National Portfolio.
 The Coliseum is a major partner in the urban regeneration programme being developed and delivered by Oldham Council.
 The theatre produces eight original productions each year and a comprehensive programme of participatory work.
 At the Coliseum David was responsible for business planning, delivery and monitoring, acting as principal liaison with regular stakeholders and investors, including Arts Council England.

 At the Coliseum, David delivered a strategy that diversified income streams, principally through audience development and fundraising, promoting significant organisational growth; he also developed and implemented the theatre’s touring strategy and programmed incoming theatre and events.
-In 2016 he led the development of a new, resilient business model for the company which in turn delivered capital funding for a new Coliseum Theatre, which will open in 2020.
+In 2016 he led the development of a new, resilient business model for the company which in turn delivered capital funding for a new Coliseum Theatre.

 Community Arts North West is a Manchester-based arts development organisation working with urban communities across Greater Manchester to create access to cultural production for people who are excluded from, or on the fringes of the mainstream.
 CAN is highly regarded for its ground-breaking work which combines rigour of experiential process with the delivery of high-quality productions.
 At CAN David was responsible for financial and business planning and was Acting Chief Executive of the organisation between 2007-08, when the company was delivering 'Exodus' a programme of work with and for refugees and asylum-seekers living within the city-region.